Purpose of Counseling:

 2. Conduct initial counseling.

-3. Provide Soldier the opportunity to surface any issues that have arisen since his/her reception into the Squad.
+3. Provide Soldier the opportunity to present any issues encountered since his/her reception into the Squad.

 Key Points of Discussion